joachimlindborg/XMPP-IoT/README.md

 [xep-0000-IoT-Chat](http://htmlpreview.github.com/?https://github.com/joachimlindborg/XMPP-IoT/blob/master/xep-0000-IoT-Chat.html)
 		This is a very useful extension to facilitate integration with humans and other systems.
-Via plain chat messages this defines a easy extendable syntax for
+Via plain chat messages this defines a easy extendable syntax for interacting with devices, reading values and setting parameters and control values

 xep-0000-IoT-Discovery
 		Defines the peculiars of sensor discovery in sensor networks.